-There is no general method for combining impacts across different geographical scales and as a result of different pressures.
-It is therefore generally difficult to assess the severity of the cumulative environmental impact on the ecosystem.
-Uncertainty and lack of knowledge about the population status of species, the range and ecological status of habitat types, and the combined impacts of environmental pressures also add to the uncertainty of assessments of cumulative impacts.
-Environmental monitoring can provide information on some impacts and decrease the uncertainty.
+These assessments embrace direct effects on the receptors identified while more indirect effects are difficult to unravel in detail.
+No clear elaborated and standardised methods exist for describing the severity of environmental impact on the functioning of the ecosystem.
+The lack of knowledge about the population status of species, the range and ecological status of habitat types, and the combined impacts of environmental pressures add to the ambiguity of assessments of cumulative impacts.
+Environmental monitoring can provide information on some impacts and decrease some uncertainty, but cumulative effects will not be possible to deduce in detail alone from looking at the status of the receptors.